shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 ## Working with the identity as a provider

-If you need another type of user, you can follow the `Contact` and `Debtor` implementations.
+If you need another type of user, you can follow the `Employee` and `Company Administrator` implementations.
 This guide will show you which classes need to be extended.

 ### Implement your own identity